 View the NRCS Climate Change Adaptation Plan.

-Social Considerations in Adaptation to Climate Variability examines key social considerations for producers adapting to climate variability, including their beliefs about climate change and other social factors such as personal characteristics and plans for the land.
-In addition, the discussion examines the authenticity of climate change/climate variability, the scientific underpinnings of changing weather patterns, and producer observations and adaptive behaviors.
-Giving equal weight to social and psychical resource factors should be the underlying principle when providing assistance to producers who are meeting the challenges of ever changing weather conditions.
+Social Considerations in Adaptation to Climate Variability examines key social factors that influence producers’ decisions relative to adapting to the impacts of extreme weather conditions.
+Key social considerations such as current practices, personal, farm structure, and community characteristics are addressed.
+In addition, the discussion examines the authenticity of climate change, the scientific underpinnings of changing weather patterns, and producer observations and adaptive behaviors.
+The discussion includes remarks about the relevance of a producer’s beliefs about climate change when interacting with a producer.
+The author offers a guiding principle when providing assistance to producers who are meeting the challenges of ever-changing weather conditions, namely, give equal weight to social and physical resource factors in the adaptation process.

 Top image (dam): Photo courtesy of the USDA